Markon101/waylondn/README.md

 # Hi there! 👋 I'm currently working on Webdev/Personal Projects, and an aspiring Linux Dev

 I am going to be using this repository for notes and particularly interesting information I come across.
-One of my current projects is creating a full text adventure game within Python.
+One project I'm currently working on is a small text adventure game.

 The beginning of this repository will be for code as I learn to develop more efficiently using different methods.